 You don't have to dive deep.
 You don't have to try to analyze what's going on, but any change in behavior is a sign that something might be going on and there's either about to be some burnout, about to be some dissatisfaction, about to be some disengagement.
 And as much as we can look for that ahead of time versus reacting to it.

-Related Read: 10 Video Interviewing Platforms For Virtual Interviews
+Related Read: Best Video Interviewing Software for Virtual Interviews

 And how, as a manager, when you see that kind of frantic behavior, or maybe overworking, how do you address it to try and kind of keep it from going over the edge?